prasoon006/lab-website/content/project/embodied-carbon-and-the-built-environment/index.md

 title: Embodied Carbon & the Built Environment
 subtitle: "This is the subtitle"
 tags:
-  - Architecture
+  - architecture
-  - Built and urban ecologies
+  - built and urban ecologies
   - circular economy

 links: